 If you’re looking to embrace being a vegetarian, particularly for your heart health, the following tips can be helpful, especially for first-timers.

 If you’ve been a meat and dairy eater all your life, try phasing in your new way of eating, rather than trying to do it all at once.
 Some people find gradual changes over time easier to adopt and maintain.

 You could phase in a new change every week, every two weeks or whatever pace you can handle best.
-Or try going meatless once a week and gradually increasing the number of days each week or every couple of weeks.
+Or try Meatless Mondays once a week and gradually increase the number of days each week or every couple of weeks that you don’t have meat.
 Even though it may feel like your progress is slow, know that you will achieve your goal eventually as long as you stick with it.

 All fruits and vegetables can fit into a heart-healthy diet.
 Choose fresh fruits as often as possible, and limit dried fruits, canned fruits and juices.

-With vegetables as well as fruits, try to eat a wide variety of colors to ensure you are getting a broad range of nutrients.
+With vegetables as well as fruits, try to eat a wide variety of colors to ensure you’re getting a broad range of nutrients.
 The darker or more vivid the color, the better.

-Nuts are a good source of healthy fats and protein, so they will be an important nutrient source for vegetarians.
+Nuts are a good source of healthy fats and protein, so they’ll be an important nutrient source for vegetarians.
 Almonds, hazelnuts and walnuts have been shown to be the most heart-beneficial because they provide more healthy fats.